Page last updated April 25, 2026.

 Common Botanical Description

-Flowers: Flowers are usually very small to minute and grow in spikes, heads, tight clusters, or branched groups.
+Flowers of the Amaranthaceae: Flowers are usually very small to minute and grow in spikes, heads, tight clusters, or branched groups.
 They are most often accompanied by conspicuous papery leaf-like structures (bracts) that stay on the plant for a long time.
 Rather than petals, most flowers are made of thin and papery parts that look more like scales or sometimes sepals, and they sometimes remain attached to the fruits as they grow, developing into wings, spines, or bumps to help protect or distribute them.

 Uses of Amaranthaceae